mkuthan/mkuthan.github.io/_posts/2023-04-24-back-to-senior-engineer.md

 * Be fair and transparent for all your subordinates, you will be one of them soon.
 * Talk with your manager and focus on the good parts of such a transition.
 * Together with your manager, find a new leader for your team.

+## What about staff/principal engineer

+Staff/principal engineer role seems to be a next step in a technical career path.
+I was in a similar role for a while, but it looked more like a manager role than a software engineering role.
+In short, I was responsible for a new on-the-shelf product adoption.
+I managed a task force of a few engineers from various teams, and we evaluated the product and its integration with our systems.
+From the technical perspective, it wasn't a technically challenging task.
+I spent most of my time on Excel sheets and on setting up the meetings.

+Staff/principal engineer role doesn't have to mean what you initially think.
+{: .notice--info}

 ## What's next